gvwilson/thirdbit/src/fiction/iffy/index.md

 Half a dozen sailors pushed through the crowd, all of them wearing variations on the woman's yellow-and-green vest with *Taroona* stencilled on the back.
-"Uh oh," Iffy heard someone mutter.
+"Uh oh," someone muttered behind Iffy.

 The shaven-headed woman leading the new arrivals put her hands on her hips.
 "Y'arra, Bags?" she asked,
-glaring at the Marine sergeant, the crowd, and everything else in sight just in case.
+glaring at the Marine sergeant, the crowd, and everything else in sight for good measure.

 "Joey, Cap'n," the first woman growled.
 "Just 'splainin' t' these lot that there ain't nothin' here needs corra look-in."